Bortiz25/pet-store-website/README.md

 }
 ```

-The mongoose.connect() function has a uri string paramater.
+The mongoose.connect() function has a uri string parameter.
 The uri string for our database is located in our '.env' file.
 If you change the username, password, or name of our database, you will have to update the uri string.
 After we connect to our database, we access our collections using 'mongoose.Models()'.

 ## Models
 The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas.
 We create models for each schema to define data validation rules and enable easy querying of data in MongoDB.

-We use the mongoose.schema() function to create a 'new' object that contains the same fields and datatypes as our product collection in MongoDB.
+We use the mongoose.schema() function to create a 'new' object that contains the same fields and datatypes as our 'products' collection in MongoDB.

 ```
-const productSchema = new mongoose.Schema({productName: String, ...,price: Number});
+const productSchema = new mongoose.Schema({productName: String, ... ,price: Number});
 ```
 We then use the mongoose.model() function to create a model of the schema.

-The first argument of the 'model' function is the name of the schema you created.
-This argument refers to the capitalized, singular name of the collection name in our database.
-We use 'Product' as the first argument to refer to our 'products' collection.
+The first argument of mongoose.model() refers to the capitalized, singular name of the collection name in our database.
+For example, we use 'Product' as the first argument to refer to our 'products' collection.

 The second argument is the variable containing the schema.

 ```
-const Product = mongoose.model(Product, productSchema);
+const Product = mongoose.model('Product', productSchema);
 ```

-The user and audit javscript files have the same structure as this 'products' file.
+The user and audit JavaScript files use identical structures to define their schemas and models.

 ## Controllers
-The 'productController' and 'userController' javascript files are located in the `contollers/` directory.
+The 'productController' and 'userController' JavaScript files are located in the `contollers/` directory.
 The 'productController' contains functions to add, delete, and fetch products in our 'products' and 'audits' collections.
 The 'userController' contains functions to add and find users in our 'users' collection.

 ### Product Controller

 Once we import the Product model to this file, we use mongoose.find() and mongose.exists() to query products.

 Model.find() returns a query object.
-If we pass no paramaters to the function, we get an array of all JSON documents from that 'Model'.

-Model.exists() returns a document with its _id if at least one document exists with the parameters passed in.
+Model.exists() returns a document with its 'ObjectId' if at least one document exists with the parameters passed in.
 The function returns null otherwise.

-Our code with the above functions start in the '**fetchProducts()**' section.
+Below you will see how we use these monogoose functions in our code.

 **fetchProducts()**